enricofer/QgisODK/README.md

 ![](icon.svg)

-The Qgis plugin allows to build a "on field" mobile survey in minutes starting from a Qgis layer and get back collected data with the help of Open Data Kit tools and services.
+The Qgis plugin allows to build a "on field" mobile survey in few minutes starting from a Qgis layer and get back collected data with the help of Open Data Kit tools and services.
 [Open Data Kit (ODK)](https://opendatakit.org/) is a free and open-source set of tools which help to manage mobile data collection solutions.

 The typical ODK collection workflow is based on the following activities: